-The CompatiblePackage() copies the values of settings, options and requires from the current instance of the recipe so they can be modified to model the compatibility.
+The self.info.clone() method copies the values of settings, options and requires from the current instance of the recipe so they can be modified to model the compatibility.

 It is the responsibility of the developer to guarantee that such binaries are indeed compatible.
 For example in: